crocs-muni/JCAppStore/README.md

 applications themselves.** That's why we try to include a pool (store), that contains safe, and intuitive software to install.
 You will always find the usage guide in the store item details.
 Also, in the right upper corner, browse help for more detailed description.
-Full documentation is accessible in [TODO]
+Full documentation is accessible in `readme_res` resources folder.

-Useful set of tutorials and how-tos can be found on (https://github.com/OpenSC/OpenSC/wiki/Using-smart-cards-with-applications)[OpenSC wiki]
+Useful set of tutorials and how-tos can be found on [OpenSC wiki](https://github.com/OpenSC/OpenSC/wiki/Using-smart-cards-with-applications).

 #### Basic terms (not exact, but a lot easier to understand to) ####
 <details>